 - The introduction of milk quotas in 1984 reduced demand for all purchased feeds dramatically.

 - ‘Least Cost Formulation’ programmes became widely used.
-These programmes are very effective at calculating the cheapest blend of ingredients to achieve a specified of energy and protein, however they are unable to predict (or value) rumen function.
-The main benefit of including NIS in the diet is the improvement in rumen function.
+These programmes are very effective at calculating the cheapest blend of ingredients to achieve a specified of energy, protein and fibre measured in NDF however they found it difficult to predict (or value) rumen function.
+The main benefit of including NIS in the diet is the improvement in rumen function which obtains more value from the rest of the ingredients.

 In a much reduced market place, without a clear ‘buy’ signal from a computer, the use of NIS dropped dramatically.

-A few farmers have continued to feed NIS as they had experienced the beneficial effect that it can have on the rumen.
+A few farmers have continued to feed NIS as they had experienced the beneficial effect that it can have.

 Now, with a renewed interest in managing margins more effectively and more advanced knowledge about the importance of effective fibre, NIS is staging a comeback!